 1982: – Texas Ranger J.P. frozen semen collections were syndicated by the Texas Ranger Memorial Semen Syndicate for $1.5M at $15000 a share.

-Texas Ranger J.P. was born in 1968 and his horns measured just under 50″ His fame perpetuates as his genetics continue to show up in the pedigree of every Grand Champion longhorn bull to this day.
+Texas Ranger J.P. was born in 1968 and his horns measured just under 50″ Consequently, his fame perpetuates as his genetics continue to show up in the pedigree of every Grand Champion longhorn bull to this day.

 - Our big bodied Texas longhorn steer MOONSHINE, at GVR longhorns.
 As you can see, we did not raise him for beef but we did write a blog on the question ‘Can you eat the Texas Longhorn Cattle you raise?’

-1991 – Cattlemen’s Texas Longhorn Registry (CTLR) was established by a small group of Texas Longhorn cattle breeders concerned that the Texas Longhorn breed was being “improved” to the point of extinction.
+1991 – Cattlemen’s Texas Longhorn Registry (CTLR).
+A small group of Texas Longhorn cattle breeders established this group.
+In essence, their motivation was focused on a belief that the Texas Longhorn breed was being “improved” to the point of extinction.

 In the 1990’s a good Tip To Tip horn measurement was around 55″

-2005: – the CTLR formed the CTLConservancy “engaging in scientific research and education about old-time, original Texas Longhorn cattle” and “the original CTLR Texas Longhorn is now on the Livestock Conservancy’s List of 150 Critically Endangered Heritage Breeds.” www.ctlc.org
+2005: – the CTLR formed the CTLConservancy Overall, they state their goal as “engaging in scientific research and education about old-time, original Texas Longhorn cattle”.
+Furthermore, and in contrast to the TLBAA, they state that “the original CTLR Texas Longhorn is now on the Livestock Conservancy’s List of 150 Critically Endangered Heritage Breeds.” www.ctlc.org

 Like all commodities over the last twenty years, Texas longhorn prices have had their ups and downs, and just like a pend’oo’lum swings from one extreme to the other, so have prices.
 The trend for high prices at auction over the last two decades has favored the widest horns.
 Two of the highest prices paid for the widest TTT measurements were both in 2017.